OfflineIMAP/offlineimap.github.io/_posts/2016-07-29-tracking-regressions.md

 are ways to prevent from hard issues:

 1. We make backups.
-E.g., I use a script that takes care to snapshot the (dedicated) filesystem of both my mails and the local cache, prior to any sync.
+E.g., I use a script that takes care to snapshot the (dedicated) filesystem storing both my mails and the local cache, prior to any sync.

 2. When we try a new version, we first try on non-critical accounts.